How to get from Florence to Rome by train, bus or flight.

 The average frequency per day from Florence to Rome is:

-However, we recommend checking specific travel dates for your route to Rome from Florence as scheduled services by coach, flight, ferry or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip from Florence to Rome as scheduled services by coach, ferry, flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points for travellers from Florence to Rome: